-Once you've made the decision to move to a load control tariff, your electrical contractor will need to submit an electrical work request (EWR).
+Once you've made the decision to move to a load control tariff, your electrical contractor will need to submit an electrical work request (EWR) to us.
 This will start the process of getting load control equipment installed in your premises and changing tariffs.

 Can you switch between tariffs?

 No, you cannot move equipment from a load control tariff to a primary non-interruptible tariff when supply is interrupted on the load control tariff.
 Equipment installed on a secondary load control tariff must be hard-wired to that tariff, with the following exceptions:

 - Pool filtration/pumps in Small and Large customer premises